Yeti-Media/anakin-daemons/README.txt

 Starts N threads and process requests to add, delete or update trainers to the cache, and to process pattern matching requests.
 This application only uses data from the db.

+the following commands must be runned from the bin/Debug or bin/Release folders (just once per session)

+. ./../../createDBENV.sh
+export LD_LIBRARY_PATH=../../lib/

+or you can just export the all values to bash config

 usage: ./anakin2 (input flags) (output flags) [-verbose]

 input flags (use one of the following) :